Codecademy/docs/content/general/concepts/software-development-life-cycle/software-development-life-cycle.md

 The SDLC phases are as follows:

-1. Requirement analysis is the planning phase of the cycle.
+1. Planning is the phase where requirement gathering and analysis takes place.
+It involves brainstorming ideas to solve some problem as a result of customer feedback or need.
-2. Requirement defining is the analysis phase that is done by creating a Software Requirement Specification (SRS).
+2. Defining or requirement defining is the phase that involves creating a Software Requirement Specification (SRS).
 The SRS document defines the purpose, product, and technical requirements.
 This allows everyone working on the software to understand the product's mission.
 3. Designing is based on the SRS and results in a Design Document Specification (DDS).
 The DDS is reviewed by all stakeholders based on a set of criteria.
 4. Development or building deals with reviewing and implementing code that will be integrated into the software.
 5. Testing and integration is the phase that [software tests](https://www.codecademy.com/resources/docs/general/software-testing) are performed to determine if the software satisfies the SRS.
 If it meets requirements, then the product or feature is integrated into the software.